AndyObtiva/glimmer-dsl-opal/README.md

 Also, this external sample app contains all the samples mentioned below configured inside a Rails 5 [Opal](https://opalrb.com/) app with all the pre-requisites ready to go for convenience:

 [https://github.com/AndyObtiva/sample-glimmer-dsl-opal-rails5-app](https://github.com/AndyObtiva/sample-glimmer-dsl-opal-rails5-app)

+Some of the screenshots might be out of date with updates done to samples in both [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt) and [glimmer-dsl-opal](https://github.com/AndyObtiva/glimmer-dsl-opal).

 ### Hello Samples